AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

 #### Preparing Debugging Info for Analysis {#preparing-debugging-info-for-analysis}

-The easiest way to get required information for the query being executed is via the [Explain Query tool](/help/sites-administering/operations-dashboard.md#explain-query).
+The easiest way to get the required information for the query being run is by way of the [Explain Query tool](/help/sites-administering/operations-dashboard.md#explain-query).
 This lets you collect the precise information that is needed to debug a slow query without the need to consult the log level information.
 This is desirable if you know the query that is being debugged.

 If this is not possible for any reason, you can gather the indexing logs in a single file and use it to troubleshoot your particular problem.